 Blood-borne pathogens are disease-causing microorganisms that can be potentially transmitted through blood contact.
 The blood-borne pathogens of concern include (but are not limited to) the hepatitis B virus (HBV) and the human immunodeficiency virus (HIV).
 Infections with these (HBV, HIV) viruses have increased throughout the last decade among all portions of the general population.
 These diseases have potential for catastrophic health consequences.
-Knowledge and awareness of appropriate preventive strategies are essential for all members of society, including student-athletes.
+Knowledge and awareness of appropriate preventive strategies are essential for all members of society, including studentathletes.

-The particular blood-borne pathogens HBV and HIV are transmitted through sexual contact (heterosexual and homosexual), direct contact with infected blood or blood components and perinatally from mother to baby.
+The particular blood-borne pathogens HBV and HIV are transmitted through sexual contact (heterosexual and homosexual), direct contact with infected blood or blood components, and perinatally from mother to baby.
+In addition, behaviors such as body piercing and tattoos may place student-athletes at some increased risk for contracting HBV, HIV or Hepatitis C.

 The emphasis for the student-athlete and the athletics health-care team should be placed predominately on education and concern about these traditional routes of transmission from behaviors off the athletics field.
 Experts have concurred that the risk of transmission on the athletics field is minimal.